Smertig/banana/master/_sources/api/tg/types/chat_member_banned.rst.txt

    .. cpp:member:: integer_t until_date

-   Date when restrictions will be lifted for this user; unix time
+   Date when restrictions will be lifted for this user; Unix time.
+If 0, then the user is banned forever